 Our Compensation Committee is currently comprised of two Board members, both of whom are independent directors under the Nasdaq listing requirements.
 The Compensation Committee approves all compensation decisions for our executive officers, including grants of equity awards.
 The Compensation Committee believes that one of its key functions is to help ensure that our executives are fairly and reasonably compensated based upon their performance and contribution to the Company's growth and profitability, and that its compensation decisions support our compensation philosophy and objectives.
-The agenda for meetings of the Compensation Committee is determined by its Chairman, with the assistance of our Senior Vice President of Business Affairs, who has responsibility for human resources and compensation matters.
-Our Senior Vice President of Business Affairs is also our General Counsel and Corporate Secretary.
+The agenda for meetings of the Compensation Committee is determined by its Chairman, with the assistance of our Senior Vice President of Business Affairs is also our General Counsel and Corporate Secretary.